MacKenia/CQNU-helper/README.md

 python GymBook.py -u 2xxxx -p password -c 1 -v 1
 ```

+Don't kill program and wait until tomorrow 8:00 AM.
+Script will book court one(badminton) venv one for you.

 ## Thanks

 Special thanks to Microsoft for providing [visual studio code](https://code.visualstudio.com/) and open-source projects to support.